 I’d exhibited outside Canada before in Bermuda, the US, the UK, Australia, and South Africa, but never in Italy, which is where the invitation in question came from.
 As usual, I did my homework and was encouraged to find that some well-known and highly-respected international botanical artists had been invited and that the exhibition was going to be at a prestigious gallery in Florence.

-Well, in this case my painting didn’t sell and whatever “exposure” I may have received, wasn’t worth it because there was an important element I didn’t cover in my homework—getting my painting back out of Italy.
+There was an important element I didn’t cover in my homework—getting my painting back out of Italy.
 Who would have guessed that the Italians have stringent regulations in place for any art being shipped out of Italy?
-It was apparently put in place to protect their national treasures from being taken out of the country.
+They were apparently put in place to protect their national treasures from being taken out of the country.
 It didn’t matter that my painting had been shipped in from Canada and was merely being returned.
 The bureaucratic quagmire of paperwork and red tape applied regardless.

-To tell every detail of the sordid tale about an uncooperative organizer, the identity document copies that had to be submitted, the forms that had to be completed, the unhurried Italian bureaucracy, and the three months it took to get my painting back, would take up more space than I have here.
+To tell every detail of the sordid tale about uninformed organizers, the identity document copies that had to be submitted, the forms that had to be completed, the unhurried Italian bureaucracy, and the three months it took to get my painting back, would take up more space than I have here.
 Just take my hard-earned advice and do your homework thoroughly if you’re invited to exhibit abroad.
-It may not always be worth it.